MonirehRazavi/Workshop-in-DigitalCulture/Group-1/README.md

 Example:

-CSV / JSON / / PDF / API Access
+CSV / JSON / PDF / API Access

 ------------------------------------------------------------------------

 ## Notes

-Write any observations or limitations about the dataset.
+Since this dataset was used as a comparison between different countries, there are no in-depth descriptions on information related to Canada.
+Using only the estimated points across the years, it is harder to understand what these points mean and where the information for them came from, and what political movements might have impacted them.

 ------------------------------------------------------------------------